thaetim/MonteCarlo/README.md

 # MonteCarlo
-Calculating surface area using Monte Carlo method for numerical integration.
+Calculating surface area using Monte Carlo method for numerical integration, with JavaFX graphic interface.